grnydawn/SetBuilders.jl/docs/src/event.md

 P1 = @setbuild(x in I, 0 <= x < 10)
 M1 = @setbuild(x in P1, z in I, z = x + 5, x = z - 5)

-ismember(0, M1, on_notamember=F1)
+ismember(0, M1, on_nomember=F1)
 ```
-To register a membership failure event, we used the `on_notamember` keyword
+To register a callback function when a membership failure event occurs, we used
-argument.
-In the case of a membership success event, `on_member` is used.
+the `on_nomember` keyword argument.
+In the case of a membership success
+event, `on_member` is used.

+### Reading output from the callback function

 The previous example produces: